Panthera hybrid: Growth and size

-Unlike ligers, tigons are cross between a male tiger and a female lion, the absence of growth-maximizing genes from the male lion causing them to grow smaller.
+Tigons are a cross between a male tiger and a female lion.
+The presence of growth-minimizing genes from the lioness causes them to be smaller than either of their parent species; they weigh less than 150 kg.
+Tigons also have growth dysplasia (however, inversely).
+A tigon is approximately twice as light as liger.

 Appearance

-Ligers and tigons look just like their parents, only bigger or smaller.
-They have huge teeth, about two inches long.
-Their genes include the genetic components of tigers and lions, therefore, they may be very similar to tigers and lions, and can be difficult to identify.
-Their coloring ranges from gold to brown to white, and they may have or not have spots or stripes.
-An adult male liger usually has a smaller mane than a male lion.
+Ligers and tigons look similar to their parents, only bigger or smaller.
+Their teeth are about two inches long.
+They have the genetic components of tigers and lions; therefore, they may be very similar to their parent species and can be difficult to identify.
+Their coloring ranges from gold to brown to white, and they may have spots or stripes.
+Adult male ligers usually have smaller manes than male lions.

 Longevity

 A liger called Samson died at the age of thirteen in 2006.
 Shasta, a female liger, was born in the Hogle Zoo in Salt Lake City in 1948, and died in 1972.
 She lived for 24 years.
 Many claim that ligers are short-lived, but according to the survey, such a conclusion is still uncertain.
 A male tigon owned by Atkins born on July 19, 1833, lived for 10 years.